infratute/hello-world-python/README.md

-This is a step-by-step process fod dockerizing a simple hello world python program
+This is a step-by-step process for dockerizing a simple hello world python program